dckms/system-architecture/emacsway/it/sdlc/models/agile/agile.rst

     📝 "**This is one of the premises of XP.
 It is the technical premise of XP.**
     If the cost of change rose slowly over time, you would act completely differently from how you do under the assumption that costs rise exponentially.
     You would make big decisions as late in the process as possible, to defer the cost of making the decisions and to have the greatest possible chance that they would be right.
-    You would only implement what you had to, in hopes that the needs you anticipate for tomorrow wouldn’t come true.
+    You would only implement what you had to, in hopes that the needs you anticipate for tomorrow wouldn't come true.
     You would introduce elements to the design only as they simplified existing code or made writing the next bit of code simpler.

     **If a flattened change cost curve makes XP possible, a steep change cost curve makes XP impossible.**